Academic Program Review - UTDPP1013

 The Review Team

 The Program Review Committee oversees the evaluation conducted by a Review Team that is appointed and charged by the Provost.
-The Provost consults with the unit undergoing review and/or the Program Review Committee, as appropriate, regarding selection of Review Team members.
+The Provost consults with the degree program undergoing review and/or the Program Review Committee, as appropriate, regarding selection of Review Team members.
 The Review Team's composition may vary from program to program, but will incorporate both internal and external members.
 Typically, it will include:

 - At least two members from the UT Dallas faculty and academic administration who are not affiliated with the program to be reviewed, appointed by the Provost after soliciting recommendations from the Program Review Committee.